Supercell (film): Production

 Principal photography occurred in Moultrie, Georgia in June 2021, as well as Lavina, Montana and Hardin, Montana in May 2021.

+The film features a large amount of tornado footage from Houston-based storm chaser Pecos Hank.

 Release

 Supercell was released simultaneously in theaters and video on-demand on March 17, 2023, by Saban Films.

+Box office

+As of June 27, 2024, Supercell grossed $68,749 in Hungary, Croatia, the United Arab Emirates, Portugal, and Slovakia.